Creating a better future with mobile: Overcoming challenges to digitally transform healthcare enterprises

 Consumers are eager for this digital transformation to impact every aspect of their medical care.
 But for healthcare enterprises, the task of creating a better future with mobile is easier said than done.
 Protecting patient data is of the highest importance, and stringent industry regulations are in place to ensure companies don’t cut corners when transforming their operations.

 Regulatory oversight is only part of the challenge.
 To fully transform their digital strategy, healthcare enterprises will need to embrace fundamental changes to the way they conduct business, from how they engage patients to how they provide care at medical facilities.
-Ahead of the HIMSS 2018 conference in Las Vegas, here’s a look at the challenges facing the future of healthcare, and how these obstacles might be overcome in the name of digital innovation:
+Here’s a look at the challenges facing the future of healthcare, and how these obstacles might be overcome in the name of digital innovation:

 Creating a better future with mobile: Managing and leveraging patient data